 Congratulations on being accepted into the George Brown College family.

 First, you should identify and remember any upcoming important dates and deadlines for your program.
-Visit the Important Dates page to see what is upcoming and make to visit the page often to see any new updates.
+Visit the Important Dates page to see what is upcoming across the college or select your semester below to see dates specific to this time.

 - 1 Pay Fees & Accept Offer

 - 3 Register for your Courses

 - 4 Arrange Placement Tests